Q: When and where can I pick up a copy of my incident/accident report?

 Q: When can I visit an inmate in the detention center?

 Inmate Visitation- Monday, Wednesday, and Saturday between 9:00am and 7:00pm.
 Each inmate has a prearranged time.
 Children can visit on Saturday only.
 No more than two children.
 Each inmate is allowed 30 minutes for visitation.

 Medical Visitation - Tuesday, Thursday, and Sunday.
 Anytime between 9:00am and 6:00pm.
 Be here on the hour to get signed in.
-Visitation starts fifteen minutes after the hour.
+Visitation starts 15 minutes after the hour.
 No children allowed.
-Each inmate is allowed 30 minutes for visitation.
+Inmates are allowed 30 minutes for

 Q: What are the rules of visitation?

 All visitors are required to present a valid state issued photo ID.
 All personal items must be left in a locker or locked in your vehicle.
 No items can go into the visitation area.
 Appropriate attire is required.
 No halter tops, tank tops, shirts showing cleavage or back, skirts higher than four inches above the knee, shorts higher than four inches